joebobbio/cros-utils/README.md

 The command will have no output if it executes successfully.

 # Running the scripts
 Once you've installed the scripts, you can then execute them with `scriptname.sh`.
-Once you do that, answer prompt(s) (if any) like a good person.
+Once you do that, answer prompt(s) (if any).
 Enjoy the new features!